 While you could be fine without folic acid, the risk of not taking it is too great.
 If you do not get adequate levels of folic acid and folate during pregnancy, there is an increased risk of your baby developing neural tube defects.

 Neural tube defects affect the spine, spinal cord, or brain and can even cause death.
-Spina bifida and Anencephaly are the two most common neural tube defects which can occur from inadequate folic acid consumption.
+Spina bifida and anencephaly are the two most common neural tube defects that can occur from inadequate folic acid consumption.

 Taking folic acid daily is a surefire way to prevent birth defects and ensure your baby's healthy development.